 Historians are unsure of the exact origin of collard greens, although some speculate they are indigenous to the Mediteranean.
 In the United States, the history of collard greens traces its roots back to Africa, where leafy greens were a critical part of diet and food culture.
 Enslaved Africans brought collard greens to the North American continent and utilized every part of this nutrient-rich vegetable in their cooking.
 The brilliance of this community is reflected in their ability to make wholesome meals under the most oppressive conditions, meals that continue to nourish us today.
-You may see collard greens as a staple on many holiday tables in the South on New Year’s Day, symbolizing good luck and prosperity.
+You may see collard greens as a staple holiday food on many tables in the South on New Year’s Day, symbolizing good luck and prosperity.

 If we take a deeper look into collard greens, we see that they are actually a type of kale predecessor in the cabbage family.
 They are one of few vegetables that offer more nutrients when cooked versus raw.
 Collards are packed with calcium, vitamin A and C, and because of their high fiber content, they can relieve constipation and decrease cholesterol levels.